andreasbm/readme/README.md

 | --readme.logo | {src: string; alt?: string; width?: number; height?: number;} | The logo information.
 Used for the 'logo' template. |
 | --readme.contributorsPerRow | number | The amount of contributors pr row when using the 'contributors' template.
 Defaults to '6' |

+### Configuration

+To configure this library you'll need to create a `blueprint.json` file.
+This file is the configuration for the templates we are going to take a look at in the next section.
+If you want to interpolate values from the configuration file into your README file you can simply reference them without a scope.
+Eg. if you have the field "link" in your `blueprint.json` you can write `{{ link }}` to reference it.

 Great.
 Now that we have the basics covered, let's continue and see how you can use templates!

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#templates)